TakumiXD/Advent-of-Code-2022/README.md

 ### Day 17
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA "ONLY" TOOK ME A LITTLE OVER 9 HOURS BUT I SURVIVED
 Got the caching hint for part 2 from Reddit.

+### Day 19
+It's optimized enough for Part 1 to run in ~26 seconds and Part 2 to run in ~4 minutes 20 seconds.
+I will optimize it more later...